matatk/matatk.github.io/_drafts/test-driven-development-as-if-you-meant-it-reviewed-part-4.md

     return move == 0
 ```

-we move directly to the following, in a single 'refactoring':
+we move directly to the following, in a single 'refactoring' ([ac29b93](https://github.com/matatk/NoughtsAndCrosses/commit/ac29b93507fe4dd1367043ffe0d7214b00be3f41), again with the explicit `True`/`False` tests added for clarity):

 ```python
 def test_illegal_move_is_not_legal():